scolecite/mica-gd355/lectures/w2-assignments.md

 - All graphics must be created with code.
 Bonus: use variables and mouse interactions!
 - Upload the entire sketch folder ( + a screenshot image of the sketch) onto Google Drive Week 2 folder.
 - Use this exercise as an opportunity to explore various drawing functions.
 Push yourself.
 Do more.
+- When you don't know how to create something, do some research online.
+That's how everyone learns to code - searching on Google.